blukatdevelopment/UnchainedWorldsOld/direpath/gm_tools/book_of_maladies.md

 ```

 #### Cures
-When someone diagnoses their malignant lycanthropy, roll on the following table
+When someone diagnoses their malignant lycanthropy, roll on the abpvetable
 for a cure for this particular case.